 - March 80A (Bernard Hunter): New to Bernard Hunter (Edinburgh, Scotland) and raced in the British Formula Atlantic series and libre racing, entered by Colin Bennett Racing.
 Retained for the first libre races at the start of 1981, then raced by Stuart Lawson and Ted Dzierzek in Scottish libre in April and May.
 To Tony Brown, and raced in hillclibs in early 1982, but Brown soon returned to the Martin BM16 that he had run from 1979 to 1981.
 The 80A was acquired by Stewart Phillips (Enfield, Middlesex) and raced in libre races from July 1982 onwards, entered by Winchmore Hill Garage.

 - Argo JM5 [036-FA] (Dave Rackham): Built late in the 1979 season and invoiced to Nick May, who drove it in the Brands Hatch Formula Atlantic race in October 1979.
 Then to Dave Rackham and tested by him, but remained unused until Rackham advertised it in August 1980.
 It was finally raced by Nick Adams, and run for him by Colin Bennett Racing, in two races in September and October 1980.
 Sold to Jim Blackwell (Seattle, WA) and raced by him in ICSCC events in 1981, then advertised in June 1982.
 Raced once more by Blackwell in 1985 after his newer Argo JM9 was damaged at Portland.
-Also raced by Allen Karlberg (Seattle, WA) for 1986 and Larry Dunn (Lake Stevens, WA) for 1987, both of whom used it in local WCAR events.
+Also raced by Larry Dunn (Lake Stevens, WA) in local WCAR events in 1987.

 - March 78B (Tony Westwood): Tony Westwood (Cardiff/Caerphilly/Eaton Hastings) raced a March "78B" or March "79B" with Swindon engines in British Formula Atlantic in 1980 and early 1981.
 He was sponsored by Datamatic Limited ("Pacemakers in Continuous Print") and entered as #6 in 1980 and #2 in 1981.
 He was last seen in April 1981.
 Subsequent history unknown